Generalized Section-Section Interaction Potentials in the Geometrically Exact Beam Theory: Modeling of Intermolecular Forces, Asymptotic Limit as Strain-Energy Function, and Formulation of Rotational Constraints: Generalized section-section interaction potentials

-Together with~\eqref{d_and_psi_2} is becomes clear that the coordinates of the distance vector $\vx_{21}$ in the basis $\vLambda_1$, i.e. $\vx_{21}=:x_{21}^ig_1^i$, are a pure function of $\vr_{21}$ and $\vpsi_{21}$ (or more precisely, of their six coordinates in the basis $\vLambda_1$).
-Consequently, as expected, after integrating over the four cross-section coordinates $s_i^2$ and $s_i^3$ in~\eqref{potential_1}, the resulting section interaction potential is a pure function of the six relative degrees of freedom between the interacting cross-sections, i.e. $\pi=\tilde{\pi}(\vr_{21},\vpsi_{21})$.
-In other words, $\vr_{21}$ and $\vpsi_{21}$ can be interpreted as generalized (spatial) deformation measures uniquely describing the considered interaction potential.
-By defining $\vLambda_1$ and $\vLambda_1^T$ as push-forward and pull-back operator, also a material representation of these deformation measures can be stated:
+When considering~\eqref{x21_final} together with~\eqref{d_and_psi_2} the following statement can be made: The distance vector $\vx_{21}$ between to given cross-section points $(\xi_1^2,\xi_1^3)$ and $(\xi_2^2,\xi_2^3)$, e.g., expressed in the basis $\vLambda_1$ (with known base vectors $g_1^i$) according to $\vx_{21}=:x_{21}^ig_1^i$, is uniquely defined by the relative position and rotation vectors $\vr_{21}$ and $\vpsi_{21}$ (used for parameterization of $\vLambda_{21}$).
+Consequently, as expected, after integrating over the four cross-section coordinates $\xi_i^2$ and $\xi_i^3$ in~\eqref{potential_1}, the resulting section-section interaction potential is a pure function of the six relative degrees of freedom between the interacting cross-sections, i.e., $\pi=\tilde{\pi}(\vr_{21},\vpsi_{21})$.
+In other words, $\vr_{21}$ and $\vpsi_{21}$ can be interpreted as a minimal set of (translational and rotational) relative coordinates, in the following also denoted as \textit{generalized spatial deformation measures}, that allow to uniquely describe the considered interaction potential.
+By defining the rotation tensors $\vLambda_1$ and $\vLambda_1^T$ as push-forward and pull-back operator, also a material representation of these generalized deformation measures can be stated:

-Making use of~\eqref{d_and_psi}, the rotation tensor $\vLambda_{\mathbbm{2}\mathbbm{1}} := \exp{\!(\vS(\vPsi_{21}))}$ associated with $\vPsi_{21}$ can be written as
+Making use of~\eqref{d_and_psi}, the rotation tensor $\vLambda_{\mathbbm{2}\mathbbm{1}} := \exp{\!(\vS(\vPsi_{\mathbbm{2}\mathbbm{1}}))}$ associated with $\vPsi_{\mathbbm{2}\mathbbm{1}}$ can be written as

 where~\eqref{A_Lambda1} has been exploited from the second to the third expression.
-Thus, the spatial quantity $\vpsi_{21}$ defines the relative rotation via left-multiplication of $\vLambda_1$, while the material quantity $\vPsi_{21}$ defines it via right-multiplication of $\vLambda_1$.
+Thus, the spatial quantity $\vpsi_{21}$ defines the relative rotation via left-multiplication of $\vLambda_1$, while the material quantity $\vPsi_{\mathbbm{2}\mathbbm{1}}$ defines it via right-multiplication of $\vLambda_1$.
 Considering the coordinate representations~\eqref{d_and_psi_2}, we get

-Thus, the coordinates of the material deformation measures when expressed in the inertial frame $\ve^{i}$ spatial deformation measures when expressed in the moving frame $g_1^{i}$.
+Thus, the coordinates of the material deformation measures when expressed in the inertial frame $\ve^{i}$ are identical to the coordinates of the spatial deformation measures when expressed in the moving frame $\vg_1^{i}$.
 With these results at hand, also the distance vector $\vx_{21}$ can be back-rotated according to: